utrechtzouk/utrechtzouk.github.io/online-classes.md

 *Please note!*

-Although this course is designed to start at the very basics, this course is not designed for students with no experience in Brazilian Zouk at all because of the level of detail and expected knowledge of the patterns.
+Although this course is designed to work on the very basics, this course is not designed for students with no experience in Brazilian Zouk at all because of the level of detail and expected knowledge of the patterns.
 If you're new to Brazilian Zouk, feel free to contact me (Lisa) to discuss your level in Zouk and these classes!